CSFanLi/IDS/README.md

-# Intrusion Detection System Using MachineLearning On CIC IDS 2017
+# Intrusion Detection System Using Machine Learning On CIC-IDS-2017